 QuickBooks For Self-Employed

-You can think of QuickBooks Self-Employed as Mint plus some features an independent contractor or freelancer with no employees might find helpful.
+QuickBooks Self-Employed is similar to Mint, except that QuickBooks Self-Employed includes features an independent contractor or freelancer with no employees might find helpful.

 With the Self-Employed product, you can send invoices, track mileage, and keep images of expense receipts right in the app.